khofstadter/bcmi.khofstadter.com/_posts/2016-06-21-MPA-seminar-talk.md

 tags: [public, music therapy clinic, ARU]
 author: tEdör
 comment: true
+short: Presentation to update researchers in the music department about my progress.
 ---
 <br>
 I presented at the Music and Performing Arts Seminar in ARU.